awaizdottech/canopy/README.md

 ## client

 - whats vite, vite.config.ts
-- how env variables are used in our website as its static & can they be changed
+- how env variables are used in our website as its static & can they be changed. do we use other packages to handle env variables in react other than vite
 - how vite works with react. which file is the entry point, how does it know where to start, etc.
 - vite build
 - u have nanoid in package.json, but not used anywhere